PAPER-LEAF FIG Ficus chartacea Wall ex. King. (1888) SECTION:ERIOSYCEAE

 Fig: A small fig (0.6-0.8 cm) which ripens, green to yellow to orange to red.
 There is a short stalk and a prominent ostiole.
 The figs ripen from green spotted white to orange to red.

 Range: Myanmar east to Vietnam and Thailand and south to the Malay Peninsula.
 Rare in Sumatra, absent from Java.
-A rare forest fig in Singapore but can be seen growing along the edge of the rainforest next to the path at the top of Palm Valley.
+A rare forest fig in Singapore but can be seen growing along the edge of the rainforest next to the path at the top of Palm Valley in the Singapore Botanic Gardens.